WebOfTrustInfo/rwot2-id2020/draft-documents/identity-crisis.md

 ###### Transitive Correlation

 In the U.S, when we go to the bank to open an account we provide our social security number, in part so that banks can comply with federal regulations such as reporting cash transactions over $10,000.
 The social security number is, generally, only used by the bank for regulatory filing (whereas they use an account number and a recorded signature to correlate our deposits and withdrawals with our accounts).
 In turn, the government uses our social security numbers to correlate our taxable and fiscally regulated transactions throughout our lifetime.
-This is transitive correlation, where an identifier is used not by the immediate recipient (the bank) for correlating our direct interactions with them, but when the recipient needs to refer to us in communications with a third party (the government).
+This is transitive correlation, where an identifier is used not by the immediate recipient (the bank) for correlating our direct interactions with them, but by a third party (the government) when the recipient needs to refer to us in communications with that entity.

-Because of the ready availability of social security numbers and its innate role in reporting personal finances to public agencies, it is *also* often used by financial intermediaries to query and report private financial interactions.
+Because of the ready availability of social security numbers and their innate role in reporting personal finances to public agencies, they are *also* often used by financial intermediaries to query and report private financial interactions.
 Credit bureaus and creditors use social security numbers as a primary identifier to correlate individuals across credit transactions.
 This unintended use has made the social security number both more valuable and, unfortunately, more accessible, as a target for “identity theft”.

 Correlation by the US and state governments is the intended correlation.
 Correlation by creditors and credit bureaus is unintended, and the correlation by identity thieves is undesired.